DKiloDesigns/CreatorFlow/docs/_ai_journals/entries/2025-10-14_ui_consistency_refinement_journal.md

 ## Reflection & Learnings:

-Today's session was a deep dive into refining the user interface of the floai.studio quick link pages, primarily focusing on consistency and adherence to Material-UI best practices.
+Today's session was a deep dive into refining the user interface of the CreatorFlow Studio quick link pages, primarily focusing on consistency and adherence to Material-UI best practices.
 The main challenge revolved around CSS specificity and how Material-UI's `sx` prop interacts with various browser and component-level styles.

 ### Key Takeaways: